htihospitality/re-dash/doc/02-debugging.md

 When the target is `:target/dev-tools` the [re-dash-inspector](https://github.com/htihospitality/re-dash-inspector) has to have an active connection to re-dash before events will be sent.

 If neither of the above is true, the `debug` interceptor is effectively a no-op & will have no impact on app performance.

+## re-dash-inspector

+Check out [re-dash-inspector](https://github.com/htihospitality/re-dash-inspector), a Flutter DevTools extension that allows the developer to visually inspect and record events effecting the re-dash app-db